boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Whats the breakdown per language?

 That is, how many files of each language did we process starting with a visual indication.
+This gives a quick view of what languages are most commonly used.
+Somewhat unsurprisingly the most common languages are markdown, .gitignore and plain text.

 ![scc-data language breakdown](/static/an-informal-survey/countProjectsPerLanguage.png)